fhiso/legacy-format/data-model.md

 ### BLES   {#BLES}

-A religious event of bestowing divine care or intercession.
+Blessing: a religious event of bestowing divine care or intercession.
 Sometimes given in connection with a naming ceremony.

 Contexts
 :   .`[INDI]`.`[BLES]`